d-ronin/d-ronin.github.io/_docs/development-setup/using-automated-builds-from-jenkins.md

 As stated above, Jenkins automatically builds pull requests.
 If one of these pull requests fails, you will see something like this on the pull request page:

-{% include figure image_path="/assets/images/docs/FxRPovkGTtKDxOWDDjW6_buildfail.png" alt="" caption="Build failure message" %}
+{% include figure image_path="/assets/images/docs/FxRPovkGTtKDxOWDDjW6_buildfail.png" alt="Jenkins build failure message on GitHub" caption="Build failure message" %}

 Click on 'Details' to go to a page where in turn you can click on Master's pulldown -> Console Output; in turn this will show you the build output so you can determine why the build failed.

 You might also see something like this in the comments of a build request page:

-{% include figure image_path="/assets/images/docs/B9K9prmCTfqR3q58Yn5Q_artifactsbuilt.png" alt="" caption="Artifacts built comment" %}
+{% include figure image_path="/assets/images/docs/B9K9prmCTfqR3q58Yn5Q_artifactsbuilt.png" alt="The comment the dRonin Jenkins builder leaves when artifacts are built." caption="Artifacts built comment" %}

 In the above sequence, a developer requested that Jenkins build artifacts for this PR.
 Links to the three sets of artifacts are in the post.
 The artifacts in this build are a combination of the latest `next` development code with the changes in this pull request applied to it.